font-variation-settings

 Controlling variable font weight (wght)

-You can edit the CSS in the example below to play with different font weight values.
+Click "Play" in the code blocks below to edit the example in the MDN Playground.Edit the CSS to play with different font weight values.
 See what happens when you specify a value outside the weight range.

 Controlling variable font slant (slnt)

-You can edit the CSS in the example below to play with different font slant/oblique values.
+Click "Play" in the code blocks below to edit the example in the MDN Playground.Edit the CSS to play with different font slant/oblique values.

 Specifications